 - Failover business continuity plan

-And last, but not least, management needs to review and approve the DRP.
-This critical step includes testing the plan, and then adjusting and updating it based on testing outcomes.
+Management needs to review and approve the disaster recovery plan (DRP).
+This critical step includes testing your IT solutions and then adjusting and updating it based on testing outcomes.

 How AGJ Systems Can Help with IT Solutions